FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Content filtering

 FamilyKeeper offers content filtering that allows parents to block access to specific websites and apps.
-We found that once a site is blocked and we try to access it from the child’s device, we get a message that the site has been blocked by FamilyKeeper.
+We found that once a site is blocked, and we try to access it on the child’s device, we get a message stating that the site has been blocked by FamilyKeeper.

-The filtering system works well for basic protection and blocks adult content, gambling sites, and other flagged categories.
+The filtering system works well for basic protection, blocking adult content, gambling sites, and other flagged categories.
 However, the filtering options are limited to what the parent inputs.

-This means that if a parent hasn’t set up monitoring for a certain phrase or hasn’t downloaded and blocked an app, the child can download or access that information.
+This means that if a parent hasn’t set up monitoring for a specific phrase or hasn’t downloaded and blocked an app, the child can access that information.

 FamilyKeeper Content Filtering